This article was originally posted on the Atlassian community.

 What is the Difference Between Inline Images and Attachments?

-What to Consider when Syncing Inline Images Between Freshdesk and Jira
+What to Consider When Syncing Inline Images Between Freshdesk and Jira

 When syncing inline images with Exalate, Jira Cloud sends data as Markdown, and Freshdesk sends data as HTML.